monimoyd/NLPEnglishToPythonCodeUsingTransformer/README.md

 ![Encoder](/docs/Encoder.png)

-The encoder takes the english words, create embedding which is combined with positional embedding and then layers of transformers are applied to get the encoded representation
+The encoder takes the english words, create embedding (pretraine Glove embedding is used) and then pass through all the encoder tranformer layers to get the encoded output which is passed to decoder

-For Decoder, the standard architecture is modified to input i.
+For Decoder, the standard architecture is modified to include Output Type as one of input.
+So, inputs used are  i.
 Output Python Token ii.
 Ouptut Python Token Type and iii.
-Position, the embedding are created for all these three and then passed throuhg masked multihead attention layers, which is then combined with encoder output and passed  through teh multihead attention layers to get the final output
+Position, the embedding are created for all these three and then passed throuhg masked multihead attention and Layer normalization layers, which is then combined with encoder output and passed  through the multihead attention layers and layer normalization layers followed by Feed Forward layer and then softmax is applied  to get the final output

 ![Decoder](/docs/TransformerNewDecoder.png)